mmiah00/finm32500_Assignments/README.md

 Simulating potential execution failures to test resilience.

-## 'models.py'
-This module defines the data structures used throughout the application:

-/MarketDataPoint/ and /Order/

-We also write OrderError handles specific issues during simulation processing.

 ## 'strategies.py'
 This module contains the logic to get a desicion of "BUY" and "SELL".